Veto vs Multifactor

 "How do I control what my AI agent does once it has access?"

 This is Veto's question.
 Once the agent can access your systems (however it got credentials), what tool calls should be allowed?
 Should it be able to delete records?
 Approve transactions above a threshold?
 Access PII without logging?
-Veto evaluates each tool call against policies and routes sensitive actions to human review.
+Veto evaluates each tool call against policies and routes review-required actions to human review.

 Both questions?
 Use both products.